 About Us

 Joel and Melissa Collier, along with their two children, live in Courtenay, BC.
-Joel is the skipper of his father's boat and supports his family by fishing prawns, salmon and scallops.
+Joel took over his parents fishing business in 2015 and supports his family by fishing prawns, lingcod, salmon and scallops.

 Joel started out fishing BC spot prawns and all 5 species of salmon.
 In fishing, you are always looking out for way to diversify.
 You never know what any given year may hold, and having options to fish something else during a bad year may save you.
 This is why we got involved in the swimming scallop fishery.